Gaussian and non-Gaussian processes of zero power variation: Definitions

 \section{Definitions}

 We recall our process $X$ defined for all $t\in\lbrack0,T]$ by

-where $G$ is a non-random measurable function on $[0,T]^{2}$, which is square-integrable with respect to $s\in\lbrack0,T]$ for every fixed $t$, and $M$ is a square-integrable martingale on $[0,T]$.
-For any real number $m\geq 2$, let the \emph{odd }$\varepsilon$\emph{-}$m$\emph{-th variation} of $X$ be defined by
+where $M$ is a square-integrable martingale on $[0,T]$, and $G$ is a non-random measurable function on $[0,T]^{2}$, which is square-integrable in $s$ with respect to $d\left[ M\right] _{s}$ for every fixed $t$.
+For any real number $m\geq2$, let the \emph{odd }$\varepsilon$\emph{-}$m$\emph{-th variation} of $X$ be defined by

 The odd variation is different from the absolute (or strong) variation because of the presence of the sign function, making the function $\left\vert x\right\vert ^{m}\mbox{sgn}\left( x\right) $ an odd function.
 In the sequel, in order to lighten the notation, we will write $\left( x\right) ^{m}$ for $\left\vert x\right\vert ^{m}\mbox{sgn}\left( x\right) $.
 We say that $X$ has zero odd $m$-th variation (in the mean-squared sense) if the limit